bipinKrishnan/ml-recipe-book/image_captioning.md

 :align: center
 ```

-As you can see, we have the image name, caption number and the caption.
-Since each image has more than one caption, there is ```caption_number``` to indicate the number of the caption.
-From the above captions, we will use the captions with ```caption_number``` equal to 1.
+As you can see, we have the image name, caption number and the caption(each of them separated by '|' symbol).
+Since each image has more than one caption, the 'caption_number' will indicate the number of the caption.
+From the above captions, we will use the captions with 'caption_number' equal to 1.

 #### Preparing the data
 First let's write some code to create a dataframe which will contain a column for images and another column for captions, as shown below: